Introduction to Docker Hosts

 - It provides better resource utilization as compared to VM.

-- If an application is running as a container, it gives us guarantee that it will run exactly the same on other as well without any error.
+- If an application is running as a container, it gives us a guarantee that it will run exactly the same on others as well without any error.

 Conclusion

-It is nothing but any bare metal server or VM running on any server or hosted on public cloud which has Docker daemon running on it.
-It refer to a node in a Docker swarm or cluster.
-We cannot run windows containers like IIS server on Linux Docker Host however we can run windows containers as well as linux containers on Windows Docker Host.
+It is nothing but any bare metal server or VM running on any server or hosted on a public cloud with Docker daemon running on it.
+It refers to a node in a Docker swarm or cluster.
+We cannot run Windows containers like IIS servers on Linux Docker Host.
+However, we can run Windows containers and linux containers on Windows Docker Host.

 Recommended Articles